-Report: Officer-involved shooting at California racetrack
+Report: Police shoot man who fired weapon at racetrack

-SAN DIEGO (AP) — Law enforcement is responding to reports of an officer-involved shooting at a horse-racing track, the San Diego Union-Tribune reported.
+SAN DIEGO (AP) — A sheriff’s deputy shot a man who reportedly fired his weapon into the air Sunday evening at a horse-racing track, the San Diego Union-Tribune reported.

-People saw police and sheriff’s department cars arrive at the Del Mar Racetrack about 6:40 p.m.
-Sunday, the newspaper reported.
-A concert by the rapper Ice Cube was scheduled about that time at Del Mar.
+The shooting at the Del Mar racetrack took place as a concert by the rapper Ice Cube was scheduled to start soon.

+The man who was shot was taken to a nearby hospital, but his condition is unknown, the newspaper reported.

 A video of the shooting that was posted on Twitter records the sounds of several shots being fired before a man falls to the ground.
 Two deputies appear to holster their guns as one shouts at a gathering crowd to “get back, get back, get back.”
 Passing concert-goers can be heard shouting expletives after the shooting.